AutoxingTech/axbot_restbook/docs/reference/services.md

 Experimental Feature
 :::

-Error 2008(slide error) means the the robot may have serious impact with some invisible obstacle.
-It demands human checking before clearing the error.
+Error `2008` (slide error) indicates that the robot may have had a significant impact with an invisible obstacle.
+Manual inspection is required before clearing this error.

 ```bash
 curl -X POST http://192.168.25.25:8090/services/monitor/clear_slipping_error
 ```

-## Power On/Off Lidar
+## Power On or Off the Lidar

 ```bash
 curl -X POST \